duniter/duniter/doc/Protocol.md

 ##### InnerHash

-* `InnerHash` is the SHA256 hash of the whole fields from `Version: 2` to `\InnerHash`, 'InnerHash' string being excluded from the hash computation.
+* `InnerHash` is the SHA256 hash of the whole fields from `Version: 2` to `\InnerHash`, the 'InnerHash' string being excluded from the hash computation.

 ##### Nonce

 * `Nonce` value may be any zero or positive integer.
 This field is a special field allowing for document hash to change for proof-of-work computation.

 ##### Proof of work

 To be valid, a block proof-of-work (hash from `InnerHash: ` to `SIGNATURE`) must start with a specific number of zeros.
 Locally, this hash must start with at least `NB_ZEROS` zeros:

     REMAINDER = PowMin % 16